 Molecular dynamics (MD) simulations have become an important computational tool to study biomolecular systems [85-87], in particular membrane proteins and membrane system [88-91].
-Analysis of molecular dynamics (MD) trajectories is becoming more and more challenging, with simulation times routinely exceeding microseconds (with millions of frames) and increasing in size (with millions of particles).
-The increase in data volume is driven by (1) improvements in hardware (such as HPC systems with tens of thousands of cores and GPU accelerators) and algorithms [92-95], (2) use of multi-copy enhanced sampling methods [94, 96-99], and (3) new efficient representations of the physical interactions such as coarse-grained models, which allows simulation of larger systems and at longer time steps [100, 101].
-Here we explore a number of challenging analysis tasks with the goal to establish a better understanding for the underlying problem classes and with a view towards prototyping SPIDAL-based algorithms.
+Analysis of molecular dynamics (MD) trajectories is becoming more and more challenging with simulation times routinely exceeding microseconds (with millions of frames) and increasing in size (with millions of particles).
+The increase in data volume is driven by (1) improvements in hardware (such as HPC systems with tens of thousands of cores and GPU accelerators) and algorithms [92-95] (2) use of multi-copy enhanced sampling methods [94, 96-99], and (3) new efficient representations of the physical interactions such as coarse-grained models, which allows simulations of larger systems and at longer time steps [100, 101].
+Here we explore a number of challenging analysis tasks with the goal to establish a better understanding for the underlying problem classes and with a view towards prototyping SPIDAL based algorithms.

-Hausdorff Calculation for Path Similarity Analysis
+Hausdorff calculation for Path Similarity Analysis

-Path Similarity Analysis (PSA) was introduced by Seyler et al. [102] in order to quantify the similarity between two arbitrary MD trajectories (which are considered geometrically as paths in the high-dimensional configuration space) and extract the atomic-scale determinants responsible for their differences.
-Given two trajectories with M1 and M2 frames, PSA uses the Hausdorff metric $\delta{ii}$ [103] to compute a distance between two paths.
-The Hausdorff metric in turn requires the calculation of a distance dii between all frames $1 \le i \le M_1$ and $1 \le j \le M_2$ .
+Figure 5-2: Time to Completion of a Short, Medium and Large trajectory PSA Analysis on XSEDE Stampede.
+As Benchmark is the time to completion by the PSA algorithm implementation in MDAnalysis.
+Path Similarity Analysis (PSA) was introduced by Seyler et al.[102] in order to quantify the similarity between two arbitrary MD trajectories (which are considered geometrically as paths in the high-dimensional configuration space) and extract the atomic-scale determinants responsible for their differences.
+Given two trajectories with M1 and M2 frames, PSA uses the Hausdorff metric δ{ii} [103] to compute a distance between two paths.
+The Hausdorff metric in turn requires the calculation of a distance d{ii} between all frames $1 \le i \le M_1$ and $1 \le j \le M_2$.
 The distance function is typically a metric such as the Euclidean metric in the 3N-dimensional configuration space, where N is the number of atoms.
-In typical applications, N is on the order of $10^3$ to $10^4$ , and M1 and M2 can be anywhere between $10^2$ and $10^7$ .
-Furthermore, PSA is typically applied to an ensemble of trajectories, often containing hundreds of trajectories (n > 100).
+In typical applications, N is on the order of 10^3 to 10^4 , and M1 and M2 can be anywhere between 10^2 and 10^7 .
+Furthermore, PSA is typically applied to an ensemble of trajectories, typically containing hundreds of trajectories (n > 100).
 The output of PSA is a matrix of Hausdorff distances between all trajectories.
-By clustering the distance matrix, similar relationships between trajectories can be revealed [102].
+By clustering the distance matrix, similarity relationships between trajectories can be revealed [102].

 At its core, the Hausdorff distance calculation for an ensemble of trajectories is an all-pairs problem.
 We implemented the PSA algorithm (done in MDAnalysis [102, 104]) into the RADICAL-Pilot framework by utilizing the "all pairs" execution pattern provided by Ensemble Toolkit [105].
 The RADICAL-Pilot framework's implementation of the PSA algorithm calculates the distances in smaller independent segments.
 Each segment of calculations is executed as a single task.
 By employing the task level parallelism capabilities of the RADICAL-Pilot framework the PSA algorithm can be executed in an efficient and scalable manner.
-Benchmarks with three different trajectory sizes are shown in figure 5-2.
+Benchmarks with three different trajectory sizes are shown in Figure 5-2.